Swine Flu Information from the World Health Organization

 The Centers for Disease Control (CDC) and the World Health Organization (WHO) are the two groups that are monitoring this situation.
 Almost all information reported by the press stems from the reports and updates from these important organizations.

-We highly recommend that you bookmark this page and check it several times daily.
+We highly recommend that you bookmark this page and check it frequently.
 Bookmarking information is at the top of the right-hand column.
-The following news items are a live feeds from the World Health Organization.

 Swine Flu Information from BBC News (UK)